 If a person that has been brought in for questioning, detained or arrested and were refused to speak with a lawyer, we can use the “denial of right to Counsel”.
 Other defenses may include:

 - Challenging the validity of any search warrant, or whether there were any “forensic flaws” during the investigation of your case.

-- Exposing flawed procedures regarding blood, breath, and urine testing; fingerprints analysis; DNA evidence testing; and computer analysis/cloning hard drive procedures.
+- Exposing flawed procedures regarding blood, breath, and urine testing; fingerprints analysis; DNA evidence testing (if applicable); and computer analysis/cloning hard drive procedures.

 - Exposing sloppy or misleading police reports which include everything from misstatements, false statements, flawed photo line-ups and inaccurate crime scene reconstruction.

-When facing criminal sexual accuastions, it is important to hire a skilled Sexual Exploitation lawyer to defend you, who has knowledge of all the possible defenses, to assert in your case.
+When facing criminal sexual accusations, it is important to hire the best Sexual Exploitation lawyer to defend you, who has knowledge of all the possible defenses, to assert in your case.

 Have you been arrested for Luring a Minor?
 Contact DM Cantor and speak to an Arizona Luring a Minor Lawyer.
 We will assist you with your Luring a Minor Lawyer case.